 Every FoldHaus project is a true team effort.
 A large group of up to forty volunteers contributes to the time-intensive build process.
 For everyone involved, this is a labor of love – all FoldHaus members have full-time jobs elsewhere, as engineers, designers, artists, writers, non-profit leaders, marketers, and product managers.

 Our projects would not be possible without the generous support of several organizations and many individuals: Many thanks to the Black Rock Arts Foundation/Burning Man Arts program for their continued support of our installations.
 Thank you to IDEO for granting us permission to use their shop, tools, and collective expertise throughout the project.
-And thank you to all the many individual supporters of our previous Kickstarter campaigns that have helped bring our past art pieces to life.
+And thank you to all the many supporters of our Kickstarter campaigns.

 For questions, inquiries, or high resolution images, send a note to: email@example.com